POSTPONEMENT

 They flew past the University Medical Center and continued to the highway entrance.
 A scratchy voice crackled from the radio, "Six-fifty-seven, what's your status?"

 "Seven minutes out," said Kevin, the emergency medical tech, weaving in and out of hurried morning drivers.
 He smirked.
 "Have I said lately that traffic sucks in this town?"
-Even with the siren's rise-and-fall resound, people took their time figuring out how to give the ambulance passage over to the fast lane of the roadway.
+Even with the siren's rise and fall resounding, people took their time figuring out how to give the ambulance passage over to the fast lane of the roadway.

 "Copy that.
 FYI.
 Destination reports demonstrators in the area.
 Proceed with caution," came the dispatcher’s reply.